kuuji/fleet-browser/README.md

 # Fleet Browser

-Fleet API client running in the web.
-For now it has view (GET) capabilities.
+[Fleet API](https://github.com/coreos/fleet/blob/master/Documentation/api-v1.md) client running in the web.

+For now it has view capabilities + plus the ability to put units from existing templates.

 ## Usage